 Cilantro Lime Sauce

-Blend together Greek yogurt, garlic, lime juice, olive oil, and chopped cilantro.
+Blend together Greek yogurt, garlic, lime juice, olive oil, & chopped cilantro.
 This vibrant sauce is excellent as a dip, salad dressing, or topping for grilled meats.

 Spicy Vietnamese Noodle Salad with Vietnamese Cilantro

-Toss rice noodles with shredded vegetables, fresh herbs including Vietnamese cilantro, fish sauce, lime, and chilies for a refreshing and complex flavor.
+Toss rice noodles with shredded vegetables, fresh herbs including Vietnamese cilantro, fish sauce, lime, & chilies for a refreshing & complex flavor.

-Marinate chicken in a paste of ground cilantro seeds, garlic, ginger, and yogurt.
-Cook with onions, tomatoes, and spices for a rich and aromatic curry
+Marinate chicken in a paste of ground cilantro seeds, garlic, ginger, & yogurt.
+Cook with onions, tomatoes, & spices for a rich & aromatic curry

 Flavor-Boosting Tips